Yadukulakamboji

-Yadukulakamboji or Yadukulakambodi (yadukulakāmbhōji) is a rāgam in Carnatic music (musical scale of South Indian classical music).
-It is a janya rāgam (derived scale) from the 28th melakarta scale Harikambhoji, and is sometimes spelled as Yadukulakambhoji or Yadukulakambhodi.
+Yadukulakamboji or Yadukulakambodi (yadukulakāmbhōji) is a ragam in Carnatic music (musical scale of South Indian classical music).
+It is a janya rāgam (derived scale) of the 28th melakarta scale Harikambhoji, and is sometimes spelled as Yadukulakambhoji or Yadukulakambhodi.
 It is a janya scale, as it does not have all the seven swaras (musical notes) in the ascending scale.
 It is a combination of the pentatonic scale Shuddha Saveri and the sampurna raga scale Harikambhoji.

 Structure and Lakshana

 Yadukulakamboji is an asymmetric rāgam that does not contain gandharam and nishadam in the ascending scale.
 It is an audava-sampurna rāgam (or owdava rāgam, meaning pentatonic ascending scale).
 Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as follows: